fzaninotto/uptime/README.md

 Installing Dependencies
 -----------------------

-Uptime requires [Mongoose](http://mongoosejs.com/), a JavaScript ODM for MongoDB.
+Uptime requires [Mongoose](http://mongoosejs.com/), a JavaScript ODM for MongoDB, [ExpressJS](http://expressjs.com/index.html), a MVC framework for Node, and [EJS](https://github.com/visionmedia/ejs), a JavsScript templating engine.
 To install all dependencies in one command, use the Node Package Manager:

     > npm install